Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 Step 5: Start Living & Working in Dubai!

-Once your visa is fully processed and your Emirates ID is issued, you’re officially ready to live in Dubai as a digital nomad.
-You’ll be able to rent accommodation, open a bank account, register for utilities, and enjoy life as a UAE resident.
+Once your visa is finalized and your Emirates ID is issued, you’re officially ready to live in Dubai as a digital nomad under the UAE Remote Work Visa program.

 How Much Does the Dubai Digital Nomad Visa Cost?